Editorial & Communications Consultancy

 About

-Sarah Simpkin is a writer, editorial + communications consultant for architects, designers and independent publishers.
+Sarah Simpkin is a writer, artist and editorial + communications consultant for architects, designers and independent publishers.

-My experience covers journalism, publishing and working in-house and freelance for international practices.
-I support artists and architects with their publications, exhibitions and communications.
+My commercial experience covers journalism, publishing and working in-house and freelance for international practices.
+I’m open to commissions and write on architecture, design and culture, with a particular interest in experimental forms of creative education.

 Clients